Alternate Names: Synthetic Malachite, CuCO3

 The recipe also contains 2.5% tin oxide.
 The clear base is the best we found to host the copper blue effect (this is actually one we recalculated to source the Al2O3 more from clay and less from feldspar to get much better slurry properties).
 Other base recipes are more fluid, blister more easily, the slurry does not work as well and they are not as blue.
 There is an Insight-live.com share to see the recipe and notes at http://insight-live.com/insight/share.php?show=ruY3muruhJ1

 This is the winner of a five-way cone 6 copper blue glaze comparison that started with my dissatisfaction with Panama blue.
-The porcelain body (of this mug) is the new Plainsman P300.
 When I compared these glazes I did not just eyeball them on a tile.
-I compared the bases first (without the copper and tin) using flow testing, slurry performance comparisons, ball melt tests to compare bubbles and color where very thick.
+I compared the melt flow, thermal expansion and slurry performance of the bases (without the copper and tin).
+Ball-melt tests also compared bubble and color development for very thick sections.
 Then I tried more copper and did more flow tests.
 I also did leaching tests.
 Where needed I adjusted recipes to increase clay content (while maintaining chemistry) so the slurries would work better.
 Without my account at insight-live.com to keep all of this organized it would have been so much more difficult, actually, I probably would not even have bothered with the project.
 The recipe is G3806C.

 Why the difference?
 The one on the right (Plainsman M370) is made from commodity American kaolins, ball clays, feldspars and bentonite.
 It looks pretty white-firing until you put it beside the Polar Ice on the left (made from NZ kaolin, VeeGum plasticizer and Nepheline Syenite as the flux).
 These are extremely low iron content materials.
 M370 contains low iron compared to a stoneware (less than 0.5%) that iron interacts with this glaze to really bring out the color (although it is a little thicker application that comes nowhere near explaining this huge difference).
 Many glazes do not look good on super-white porcelains for this reason.